agoutsmedt/ejhet_quanti_method/paper/gdoc.md

 We have seen how the meaning of rationality progressively transformed and formalized after the 1930s, and how the rationalization of collective decision-making became central in the postwar period.
 So far, however, we have said little about macroeconomics.
-Macroeconomics constituted a relatively important semantic cluster from the beginning of our period, in 1900, notably through monetary economics (cluster 1).
+Macro-oriented issues constituted a relatively important semantic cluster from the beginning of our period, in 1900, notably through monetary economics (cluster 1).
-This cluster grew in importance in the 1930s, particularly in connection with debates surrounding Keynes's work, liquidity preference, and unemployment.
+This cluster grew in importance in the 1930s, in connection with debates surrounding Keynes's work, liquidity preference, and unemployment.
 It is only in the 1970s, however, that this cluster becomes dominant in our panorama of rationality.
 This shift is closely linked to the emergence of the concept of "rational expectations," which profoundly transformed the way rationality was discussed in economics.
+The concept was developed by @muthRational1961 but only later popularized when Carnegie colleagues---Robert E. Lucas, Edward C. Prescott, and Thomas J.
-The concept was developed by @muthRational1961 but only later popularized when Carnegie colleagues---Robert E. Lucas, Edward C.
+Sargent---applied it to macroeconomics [@lucasExpectations1972;
-Prescott, and Thomas J. Sargent---applied it to macroeconomics [@lucasExpectations1972; @sargentRational1973].
+@sargentRational1973].
 By the late 1970s, it had circulated beyond academia into policy circles and the press and was often described as a "rational expectations revolution" [@duarteRise2025].
 Our methods help account for this rapid diffusion beyond controversial policy debates during the stagflation era.
 First, the results show no significant trace of rational expectations in the 1960s in either the bibliometric or textual outputs.[^23] But from the 1970s onward, it occupies a central place in the literature on rationality, reaching its apogee in the 1980s, when it accounted for nearly 30% of all sentences in the textual analysis, as well as a comparable share of articles in the bibliometric analysis, spread across several bibliometric communities ("Rational Expectations and Business Cycles," "Exchange Rate Economics," and "Inflation, Expectations, and Interest Rates").

 A similar trajectory to macroeconomics can also be observed in finance.
 The origins of financial issues can be traced to semantic cluster 3